MortadhaHouch/nestJS_starter/README.md

 **Backend & DevOps:**
 - 🚀 **Redis Caching:** Integration with Redis for high-performance caching.
 - 🚀 **Nginx Integration:** Configuration for using Nginx as a reverse proxy and load balancer in production.

+## Advanced Project Management Features (Planned)

+We are considering the following advanced features for future integration to enhance project management capabilities:

+- **Task Assignment & User Roles:** Assign tasks to users/teams and define roles with permissions.
+- **Due Dates & Reminders:** Add due dates to tasks and send automated reminders.
+- **Task Dependencies:** Set and visualize dependencies between tasks.
+- **Subtasks & Checklists:** Break down tasks into subtasks or checklists.
+- **Labels, Tags, & Priorities:** Categorize and prioritize tasks with labels and tags.
+- **Comments & Activity Feed:** Enable discussions and maintain an activity log for tasks.
+- **File Attachments:** Attach files and documents to tasks.
+- **Time Tracking & Estimates:** Log time spent and add time estimates for tasks.
+- **Customizable Workflows:** Create custom columns, workflows, and templates.
+- **Notifications & Real-Time Collaboration:** In-app/email notifications and live updates.
+- **Analytics & Reporting:** Visualize progress with charts and export reports.
+- **Calendar & Timeline Views:** Integrate calendar and Gantt/timeline views for planning.
+- **Integration with External Tools:** Connect with Slack, GitHub, Google Drive, Jira, etc.
+- **Advanced Search & Filtering:** Search and filter tasks by various criteria.
+- **Project Archiving & Templates:** Archive projects and reuse templates for workflows.

 ## Project Structure